ndymko/ecommerce-microservices-architecture/README.md

 ### 3. Increase product quantity in Inventory Service

 After product creation, an inventory record with quantity 0 is automatically created via Kafka.
-Next, send a POST request to `http://localhost:9000/api/inventory` with JSON body:
+Next, send a PUT request to `http://localhost:9000/api/inventory` with JSON body:

 ```json
 {